oishefarhan/OSC_recorder/README.rst

 If you want to install from source.

-Clone the repo and run `pip install .` from the folder.
+Clone the repo and run :code:`pip install .` from the folder.

 .. _liblo: http://liblo.sourceforge.net/